awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 |  cron\(0 2 L \* ? \*\)  |  02:00 AM on the last day of every month  |
 |  cron\(15 10 ? \* 6L \*\)  |  10:15 AM on the last Friday of every month  |

-The following table provides rate examples for Maintenance Windows\.
+The following table provides rate examples for maintenance windows\.

 **Rate Examples for Maintenance Windows**